thexuanphuc/Chaos-Control/README.md

 # Lyapunov-Based Controller for Nonholonomic Mobile Robot

-This project implements a Lyapunov-based controller for trajectory tracking of a nonholonomic mobile robot (modeled as a unicycle).
+This project implements a Lyapunov-based controller for trajectory tracking of a nonholonomic mobile robot.
 The simulation runs using Python scripts and displays results in a live Matplotlib window.

 <div align="center">
     <img src="media/robot_animation_Heart.gif" alt="Heart Trajectory" width="400">